 The purchase was made almost eight months after the drowning deaths of Martha’s husband, Allen McFadden, son James McFadden and grandson, James Woody.
 Newspaper accounts in the weeks following their deaths indicate their bodies were not recovered.
 Martha’s purchase of the cemetery strongly suggests that their bodies were later found and interred in the family burying grounds.

-The deed specific references to Martha’s maiden name of Bryant and the Bryant tract, as well as the proximity to William McFadden infer that this was perhaps an historic burial site for Bryants and McFaddens.
+The deed makes specific references to Martha’s maiden name of Bryant and the Bryant tract, as well as the proximity to William McFadden infer that this was perhaps an historic burial site for Bryants and McFaddens.
 Eight acres is a very large family cemetery.

 This cemetery does not appear to be associated with any of the Bryant or McFadden cemeteries found in the four volumes of Buckingham Burials.
 More research into the Bryant, Perkins and McFadden real estate transfers may shed light on the cemetery location.
 Sadly, the Buckingham County records burned in 1869 and pertinent deeds were probably destroyed.
 The location of the McFadden Cemetery may remain a mystery.

 Rest in peace Allen McFadden, James McFadden and James Woody.

 Allen McFadden, James McFadden, James Woody, John Dawson and George Roberts drowned in the James River on the evening of March 18, 1878, Newspaper accounts describe a scene of despair.
 Family members at the scene included a “widowed mother”, a “widowed wife and two sisters of the young men”.
 Unnamed and known to the public only by their shared loss, who were the survivors of the dead?